janus-idp/backstage-plugins/plugins/feedback/README.md

    );
    ```

-4. Then add a route to sidebar to easily access `/feedback`, in `src/components/Root/Root.tsx`.
+4. Then add the feedback route to sidebar to easily access `/feedback`, in `src/components/Root/Root.tsx`.

    ```ts
    import TextsmsOutlined  from '@material-ui/icons/TextsmsOutlined';